engr101staff/engr101matlab/_sources/working_with_images/ex/image_desaturation.in.rst

-This exercise will walk you through each step in creating a script to desaturate the background in the boat image.
-To follow along, make sure you have the :file:`boat_color.png` image downloaded and in your current folder, and then create a new script.
-(You can call the script whatever you like.)
+Let's create a script to desaturate the background in the boat image.
+To follow along, make sure you have the :file:`boat_color.png` image downloaded and in your current folder.
+Then, create a new script (you can call the script whatever you like).

-For each step, we'll ask you to identify the correct code from a set of choices, and there's a short walkthrough video so that you can check your answer.
+We will walk through the image desaturation process in four parts.
+For each step, we'll ask you to identify the correct code from a set of choices.
 Add the code from each step into your script as you go.
+At the end of each part, there's a walkthrough video for you to check your work.

 .. mchoice:: ch05_08_ex_image_desaturation_01
   :answer_a: